 Capacity is allocated through OSPs.
-One OSP is held yearly, in the month of July, to allocate capacity for the following thermal years.
-Other OSPs are held monthly, for the allocation of the available capacity within the thermal year.
+One is yearly held, in the month of July, to allocate capacity for the following thermal years.
+Other OSPs are monthly held, for the allocation of the available capacity within the thermal year.
 Different procedures apply for the allocation of capacity in the terminals (regulated and r-TPA part of the partially exempted terminal).
 These differences refer to the maximum duration of the regasification contracts and to the criteria applied in case of congestion.